Iterators in Python

 This code is very similar to the code we wrote while making our custom iterator.
 Instead of calculating the mod here, we are calculating the multiples of 2.

-The main difference is, we do not have the max variable which we were using in the next().
+The main difference is we do not have the max variable we used in the next().
 The max variable there was responsible for raising an exception if all the values were traversed.
 In this code, we are not performing any such check.
 Because of the absence of that check, this iterator is infinite.
 It will keep returning you the multiples of 2 forever.

 Conclusion

-Iterators are very helpful and they help us save a lot of resources.
-As we can see that in finding the multiples of two we are not storing any array of numbers.
+Iterators are very helpful, and they help us save a lot of resources.
+As we can see in finding the multiples of two, we are not storing any array of numbers.

-Here are a few key points which you should remember
+Here are a few key points that you should remember